iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> Confusing app.
+When you go to notify the app you have covid it prompts you to enter a notification code.
+But the text message you receive doesn't contain a code, but a link you click on and follow prompts.
+The text I got after testing positive came 2 days later and was in a spam folder (I didn't know my phone filtered suspected spam).
+So I kept thinking I didn't have the verification code & contacted CDPHE several times to no avail.
+They should email the info too & have an FAQ on the app.<br> :date: __2021-02-19 19:43:17__

 > This app doesn't work.
 I installed it when it first became available.
 It has never once in all that time reported an exposure regardless of how remote the exposure might be.<br> :date: __2021-02-03 23:39:55__

 > The app seems great (simple, unobtrusive, easy to use, no major privacy issues) but what good is the app if people can't easily report their covid results?
 Why haven't they partnered with testing facilities to provide this code automatically upon getting a positive result?
 I've had this app for months and haven't gotten a single notification ever<br> :date: __2021-01-10 00:52:39__